grafana/grafana/docs/sources/panels/visualizations/bar-chart.md

 ## Group width

-Controls the spacing between groups.
-1 = No space, 0 = Maximum space.
+Controls the width of groups.
+1 = max with, 0 = min width.

 ## Bar width